Cotton Prices – Historical Graph

 Where does cotton come from?

-Cultivated, woven, and spun in the Indus River Valley (present-day Pakistan ) around 3,000 years B.C.
-The Arab merchants brought cotton to Europe by trade.
+Generally cultivated, woven, and spun in the Indus River Valley (present-day Pakistan ) around 3,000 years B.C., the Arab merchants brought cotton to Europe by trade.

-The first cotton seed in the US was planted in Florida in 1556.
-The colonists grew cotton seeds along the James River in Virginia in 1607.
+The first cotton seed in the US grew in Florida in 1556.
+The colonists soon planted cotton seeds along the James River in Virginia in 1607.